TeamWizardry/LibrarianLib-Docs/src/glitter/README.md

 Particles are created using the protected `addParticle` method.
 Subclasses should provide custom `spawn` methods that have meaningful parameters (`addParticle` just accepts a bunch of `double`s for reasons I'll go into in the next section).
+However, do refrain from using `Vector3d` parameters if you'll be spawning a large number of particles, since that's exactly the kind of memory churn glitter tries to avoid.

 ## Bindings